HeberthVG/SimuladorCache/README.md

 ***** SimuladorCache *****

-A caché simulator that calculates miss rates depending on asociativity, cahce size and block size.
+A caché simulator that calculates miss rates depending on asociativity, cache size and block size.

 AUTHORS:
     Carlos Eduardo Solano